 Alright.
 You’re ready to get fancy and see lists.
 Built into Google Adwords is the ability to research the right keywords.
 If you’re paying for Google Ads, you should use their Dynamic Search Ads keyword planner, which shows you the volume of searches and the competitiveness of each keyword.
 It will also give you associated or secondary keywords which are often used in conjunction with the headline one.

 Keyword planner has some cool other features, too.
-For example, you can put in your or your competitors’ URL and see what keywords people are using to get there.
+For example, you can put in your competitors’ URL and see what keywords people are using to get there.

 Alternatively, there are paid keyword finder tools that return results that aren’t based on what keywords other companies are paying to use, such as Ahrefs, KWFinder or Keyword Explorer.